GoanHauquier/php-website-starter/README.md

 # php-website-starter
-a repo that can be used to kickstart a basic php website
+A repo that can be used to kickstart a basic php website

+Get started by renaming _env.php to env.php!